 Obi-Wan Kimberly is Kimberly Blessing: a Web developer, standards evangelist, and technology executive who has worked with numerous organizations to successfully make the transition to Web standards.
 This site is where she blogs about those very topics.

 Kimberly has also taken her standards experience and knowledge to numerous conferences (SXSW, WebVisions, An Event Apart), the classroom, and shared it in a book: Adapting to Web Standards: CSS and Ajax for Big Sites.
-She has served on the W3C CSS Working Group and is a member and former group lead of The Web Standards Project.
+She has served on the W3C CSS Working Group and was a member and group lead of The Web Standards Project.

 A graduate of Bryn Mawr College, Kimberly is also passionate about women’s issues, including increasing the number of women in technology.
 She has twice served as volunteer webmistress for the Grace Hopper Celebration of Women in Computing.

 The “Obi-Wan” moniker was bestowed on Kimberly by a member of the development team at AOL, when a particularly tricky CSS issue had others stumped.